gcapes/instructor-training-slides/08-motivation.md

   explain how you would use it (or a simplified version of it) as an exercise or example in class.
 - **Pair** up with your neighbor and decide where this exercise fits on a graph of “short/long time to master” and “low/high usefulness”.
-- In the class Etherpad, **share** the task and where it fits on the graph.
+- In the class shared document, **share** the task and where it fits on the graph.
   As a group, we will discuss how these relate back to our “teach most immediately useful first” approach.

 This exercise and discussion should take about 10 minutes.